Make the pediatrician's job easier by letting the patient or nurse document the past, family, social history and review of systems.

 Based on E/M guidelines, if a patient's PMFSH has not changed since a prior visit, the practitioners doesn't have to document the information again.
 He does, however, need to document that he reviewed the previous information to be sure it's up to date and also note in the present encounter's documentation the date and location of the initial earlier acquisition of the PMFSH.
 Some payers will give no PMFSH credit if you overlook one of these criterion.

-In writing: Both the 1995 and 1997 E/M documentation guidelines include the following: A ROS and/or a PFSH obtained during an earlier encounter does not need to be re-recorded if there is evidence that the physician reviewed and updated the previous information.
+A ROS and/or a PFSH obtained during an earlier encounter does not need to be re-recorded if there is evidence that the physician reviewed and updated the previous information.
 This may occur when a physician updates his or her own record or in an institutional setting or group practice where many physicians use a common record.
-The review and update may be documented by:
+The review and update may be documented by:- describing any new ROS and/or PFSH information or noting there has been no change in the information; and

-• noting the date and location of the earlier ROS and/ or PFSH.
+- noting the date and location of the earlier ROS and/ or PFSH

-For example: Your pediatrician may note, "PFSH: Same as documented in my note of January 7, 2011."
+Your pediatrician may note, "PFSH: Same as documented in my note of January 7, 2011."
 If there's been a change, he should record it, such as: "PMFSH:

 Same as documented in my note of January 7, 2011, except the patient is no longer home schooled."

-Good news: As with the review of systems (ROS), Medicare guidelines state that either the patient or nurse can fill out a history form for PMFSH.
+As with the review of systems (ROS), Medicare guidelines state that either the patient or nurse can fill out a history form for PMFSH.
 "The patient usually will get a questionnaire to fill out with these questions, and often the nurse or assistant will expand on the answers."
 Gross says.
 "However, the physician must document that he or she reviewed these answers to receive credit."
 As long as the physician signs the form or nurse's notes and documents that he reviewed them, you can meet the requirements for PMFSH with that information.
 The history of present illness (HPI), on the other hand, should be obtained and documented by the physician directly.